Jul 02, 2020

 So what makes cashmere so special compared to all those other types of wool?
 Let’s dig in.

-You might find that you own these two types of material stashed in your coat closet.
+You might find that you own these two types of material stashed in your coat cupboard.

 As the world’s most luxurious wool textile, how much warmer is cashmere vs merino wool, or cashmere vs wool from other breeds?